Pride and Prejudice: LLM Amplifies Self-Bias in Self-Refinement: Quantifying Self-Bias

-The self-refine framework operates by first generating a response to a given prompt.
-It then iterates between feedback and refinement steps, continuing until it reaches a predetermined number of iterations.
+Self-refinement is an inference time method, in which the LLM first generates a response $y_i$ to a given prompt $x$, and then the same LLM generates feedback $f_i$ based on the candidate output $y_i$ and input $x$.
+Based on feedback $f_i$, input $x$, and candidate output $y_i$, the LLM then generates a refined output $r_i$.
+LLM iterates between the feedback and the refinement steps, continuing until it reaches a predetermined number of iterations.
 At each refinement step, the refined output will only be accepted if it demonstrates superior quality compared to the previously generated text.
-The quality of the text is assessed through the self-feedback from the language model itself.
+The quality of the text is assessed through self-feedback from the language model itself.
+At each feedback or refinement step, LLM only sees the last iteration’s generation or feedback, without accessing the entire history of output or feedback.